wonism/html5-best-practices/content/sections.md

 ## Main

+> Note: Please notice that the `<main>` content is actually a `Text content` element and not a sectioning one.
+However, for convenience reasons (while the `Text content` section is not ready) it will stay here, given that people looking for a better division of their applications would first look for it here.

 ### Use the `<main>` element to identify the main content of the document.

 > **[?]** The `<main>` element represents the main content of a document.
 It indicates content that is directly related to the central topic of a document, or the central functionality of an application. **There can be only one `<main>` element in a document.**